vmware-tanzu/function-buildpacks-for-knative/CONTRIBUTING.md

 The `invokers` layer is the lowest level, followed by `buildpacks`, then lastly the `builder` references the `buildpacks` by URI and SHA at the highest level.
 To learn more about each layer, you may read the `README` for each respective layer's directory.

 New additions to the `samples/` and `templates/` directories are welcome -- each directory also has information about usage and testing.
 We can only accept PRs for these that DO NOT include imports from unvetted repositories or infringing licenses.
-Please keep them as lightweight and templateable as possible.
+Please keep them as lightweight and template-able as possible.

-> ⚠️ You will need to set your own registry you can read/write to in [rules.mk](https://github.com/vmware-tanzu/function-buildpacks-for-knative/blob/f247b62ff9bcd3ac4f31d495f7630b4904a193cf/rules.mk#L25).

 To deploy your work, see [DEPLOYING](DEPLOYING.md).

-To test your work, run `make tests`, visit the `tests/` directory, or read the `Makefile` to view all available commands.
+To learn how to test your work, read the [testing documentation](/tests/README.md).
 We will not accept PRs that fail any tests.
 If you are including any feature additions, templates, samples, or breaking changes, it is expected that a corresponding test will be added.

+> **Note:** To use your own registry for local development and tests, copy and edit [local.example.mk](/local.example.mk) to set the registry to one for which you have read/write access.
+> Be sure to also run `make clean` any time you adjust the registry value.

 ## Contribution Flow